kparc/kcc/README.md

 ### ø

-Computer languages have been around, but in the beginning was the Word.
+Computer languages have been around for a long time, but in the beginning was the Word.
 We will be writing code in a language called 𝒌, but it helps to talk about it first.

 𝒌 is different.
 At first, you will be questioning its design, and it will respond by questioning things that you consider common sense, but soon enough it will become a constructive conversation, and here is how.